 DISCUSSION:

 The protocol introduces the whole workflow of design, assembly, purification and characterization of DNA origami-based chiral assemblies of AuNRs.
 DNA origami templates used in the protocol are particularly suitable for the fabrication of stimuli responsive assemblies.
 Various types of responses and functionalizes can be incorporated into the lock strands that defines the chiral state of the origami template (Figure 1B)24–26,31.
 For static assemblies, simpler block-shaped templates are often sufficient14,45–47.

 Compared to other molecular based approaches for generating chiral assemblies of AuNRs34–37 DNA origami provides high level of spatial precision and programmability.

-4849-55

-For achieving reliable and reproducible optical responses of chiral assemblies, we strongly recommend adapting protocols for AuNRs synthesis, since the quality and optical properties of commercial products may vary between batches.
+For achieving reliable and reproducible optical responses of chiral assemblies, we strongly recommend adapting the protocol for AuNRs synthesis40, since the quality and optical properties of commercial products may vary between batches.
 Additional annealing (step 6.2) is often crucial for ensuring the correct attachment of AuNRs to DNA origami templates (Figure 6).

+The DNA origami-based approach to fabrication of plasmonic nanostructure inherits limitations of DNA origami technique48.
+The size of the origami templates is typically limited by the size of the scaffold strand.
+The stability of DNA structures is reduced under law salt conditions.
+The cost of synthetic stable strands remains rather high.
+However, recent developments in structural DNA nanotechnology are expected to overcome these limitations49-55.

 Finally, we would like to mention that the protocol described here is not limited to chiral assemblies.
 DNA origami provides very flexible platform for the fabrication of complex plasmonic nanostructures.

 ACKNOWLEDGMENTS: